awesomeeng/zephjs/README.md

 ZephJS is an easy, understandable, and ultra-light framework for defining and using Web Components.
 It is perfect for people writing component libraries, teams building applications or sites that just require a few custom components, or projects building whole applications that do not want all the weight of a modern JavaScript Browser framework.
 ZephJS simplifies the process of defining custom Web Components into a declarative highly readable structure that uses standard JavaScript, standard HTML markup, and standard CSS Styling.

-ZephJS is often called just "Zeph" and pronounced "Zef".

-## Justification

-The promise of Web Components was that one would be able to easily load a component onto a web page and use it.
-But to date that promise has largely not been realized.
-The current Web Components standards lack an implemented method for easily loading components or component libraries, and writing a web component in JavaScript is far from an easy or straight-forward task.
-Couple this with the current generation of web frameworks that add an insane amount of complexity to what was promised to be a very simple activity.
-Writing a web component should be simple, obvious, and require no more effort than writing JavaScript/HTML/CSS does.

 ZephJS aims to bring the promised ease of web components back to the community.
 It does so by living up to the following principals:

  - Define new components simply in a readable, declarative manner.